-Local Housing Allowance (LHA) affects people renting private sector accommodation (but not Housing Associations) who:
+Local Housing Allowance (LHA) affects you if you are renting private sector accommodation (but not from a Housing Association) and you:

-Reclaim benefit for a private tenancy after a break in their claim
+reclaim benefit for a private tenancy after a break in your claim

-LHA is based upon the number of bedrooms the claimant or their household need.
-The LHA room rates are set by the Rent Service and this rate is equivalent to the maximum amount of Housing Benefit we can pay the claimant.
-The actual amount of Housing Benefit that will be awarded will be based on the LHA room rate that applies to the claimant’s household and their circumstances.
+LHA is based upon the number of bedrooms you or your household need.
+The LHA room rates are set by the Rent Service and this rate is equivalent to the maximum amount of Housing Benefit we can pay you.
+The actual amount of Housing Benefit that will be awarded will be based on the LHA room rate that applies to your household and your circumstances.

-The amount of rent we use when working out the claimant’s benefit is either their actual rent, or the relevant LHA room rate, whichever is the lower.
+The amount of rent we use when working out your benefit is either your actual rent, or the relevant LHA room rate, whichever is the lower.

-The LHA rate we use when calculating the claimant’s Housing Benefit is based on the room rate that the Rent Service has set.
-This rate will be reassessed every April, unless there is a change in the size of their household, which means a different LHA rate should be used.
-If a change in their household size means a new LHA rate should be used, or there is a change in the amount of rent charged.
+The LHA rate we use when calculating your Housing Benefit is based on the room rate that the Rent Service has set.
+This rate will be reassessed every April, unless there is a change in the size of your household, which means a different LHA rate should be used.

-The LHA rate is based on the number of bedrooms that are needed by the household and not the number of bedrooms in the property or the actual rent.
+The LHA rate is based on the number of bedrooms that are needed by your household and not the number of bedrooms in your property or the actual rent.

-The most number of bedrooms payable under the LHA scheme is limited to the 4 Bedroom rate.
+The most we can pay under the LHA scheme is limited to the 4 Bedroom rate.
 This means that if your circumstances are such that you require 5 bedrooms or more, your Housing Benefit award will be restricted to the 4 Bedroom rate.

 The maximum weekly Local Housing Allowance (LHA) rates for Sheffield (calendar monthly figure is shown in brackets) are: